 It is also possible to integrate live Tunnel Boring Machine (TBM) data with the monitoring data on the data management software.
 Lastly, you can also work on generating automatic or manual reports which are covered by the data management software.

-During an underground construction, there are multiple factors like load, ageing, etc that may alter the shape or dimension of the tunnel or any structure that is placed in the zone of influence.
+During underground construction, multiple factors like load, aging, etc. may alter the shape or dimension of the tunnel or any structure that is placed in the zone of influence.
 The real-time 3D deformation monitoring system allows for tracking any change or alteration taking place.

-Encardio-rite deformation monitoring system is equipped with high accuracy automated total stations (ATS) that are capable of auto-target recognition without any need for human interference.
+Encardio Rite's deformation monitoring system is equipped with high-accuracy automated total stations (ATS) that are capable of auto-target recognition without any need for human interference.

 The Automated Total Stations are each provided with a control box which includes a computer running special software.
 The control box looks after the total station while managing the frequency of measurements, application of the filters of acceptance or repetition, addition or subtraction of monitoring benchmarks, the atmospheric corrections in distance measurements, the calculation, and repositioning of the total station, etc.